hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 #### Creating Instruqt Invites
 Once you've gotten an invite to the HashiCorp organization you can create temporary invite links for your students:

-1. Click on the **Invites** link at the top of the page.
+1. Click on the **Invites** tab under https://play.instruqt.com/hashicorp.
+(Note that you must be have the Content Contributor role within the Instruqt HashiCorp organization to create invites.
+If you don't have that, see this [link](https://hashicorp.atlassian.net/wiki/spaces/SE/pages/511574174/Instruqt+and+Remark+Contributor+Guide#InstruqtandRemarkContributorGuide-GettingAccess).)
-2. Click on the **New+** button to create a new invite.
+2. Click on the **Create** button to create a new invite.
-3. Create a descriptive title for internal use.
-Example: "Atlanta Intro to Terraform on Azure Workshop"
+3. Create a descriptive title such as "Acme Terraform Cloud Workshop".
 4. Select the track you want to make available.
+Typing "Terraform Cloud" will help you find the right track in the filtered list.
+5. Leave "How many times can this invite be used?" set to 0.
-5. Set the invite to expire in a month or two.
+6. Set the invite to expire in one month.
+7. Leave "How many times can the track be played?" set to 0.
-6. Make the track available to your user for at least a week.
+8. Make the track available to your user for 1 month.
-7. Do not enable **Allow Anonymous** setting if you want to be able to track users progress and emails.
+9. Do not enable the **Allow anonymous** setting if you want to be able to track which users played the track based on their emails.

 ### Preparation Steps
 We recommend you perform the following steps before TA-ing or teaching any of the TFC workshops if you have previously done so: